-Join Richard Harrington for an in-depth discussion in this video Comparing methods, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Comparing methods, part of Learning Photomatix Pro.

 …Let's merge five exposures from that same scene and compare it as a fusion method.…This was shot hand held and I'm going to fix the ghost a little bit…because the flames were flickering so they're…definitely going to create some ghosting issues.…Let's also reduce the noise.…Let's look at some of the images here for de-ghosting.…The flames are definitely moving and I can see some ghost issues there.…So let's drag that up a bit.…That's better.…I want to be careful not to go too far to illuminate the HDR effect.…